 There is a kind of grief that doesn't just break us.
-It changes us.

 What grief actually feels like